 With all the discussion about the renaissance of U.S. manufacturing, inshoring and insourcing, IW gathered these essential resources to provide you with an historical perspective of how outsourcing--specifically off-shore outsourcing of production--has been viewed over the years.
-Reviewing these articles will provide you with the arguments for and against off-shore outsourcing, the strategies associated with leveraging U.S. production (or onshore production in other countries), and show how the strategy has changed in the past decade.

 The November election is being closely followed by manufacturers as scores of critical issues, from regulatory policy to health care to tax rates, could be determined by the outcome of the election.
 Visit this page for ongoing election coverage of the Obama and Romney campaigns, Congressional races and the issues most important to the manufacturing community.